TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: Discussion

 We also explored the possibility that there is an additional planet between planet e and f such that the planets are in a chain of 5:6:7 first-order MMR.
 The existence of such a planet would eliminate the need that planet e and f are in the much weaker 7:5 second-order MMR.
 In Appendix \ref{sec:additional_transits}, we showed that both systematic transit search and a careful visual inspection were not able to detect this hypothetical planet.
 Moreover, we calculated the mutual Hill radius for the 5:6:7 configuration.
 The planets are separated by only 6 mutual Hill radii even if the hypothetical middle planet is only about $1M_\oplus$.
 Such tight packing is seen in $<0.5\%$ of all Kepler multi-planet systems; and may compromise the overall stability of system \citep{PuWU}.
 Furthermore, including this hypothetical planet did not lead to an improved TTV solution.
 All of these results are against the possibility of another planet between planets e and f.

-Therefore planets e and f is likely indeed in a 7:5 second-order MMR.
+Therefore planets e and f are likely indeed in a 7:5 second-order MMR.
 This represents a weak link in the resonant chain of TOI-1136, and may threaten the overall stability as the 700-Myr-old system continues to mature.
 In the {\it Kepler} multi-planet sample, there is an over-abundance of planets just outside first-order resonance \citep{Fabrycky2014}.
 However there is no noticeable feature near second-order resonance \citep[except perhaps 5:3][]{Steffen2015}.
 The discovery of TOI-1136 shows that second-order MMR can be produced in at least some protoplanetary disks, as suggested by \citet{Xu0217}.
 If so, does it mean that the observed paucity of second-order MMR in mature planetary systems is due to the dynamical fragility of such a configuration? \citet{Izidoro} was puzzled that in order to reproduce the observed fraction of resonant systems in {\it Kepler}, at least 75\% (or even 95\%) of their simulated, initially resonant planetary systems must go unstable.
 However, only 50-60\% of their first-order MMR chains went unstable.
 Maybe the inclusion of the weaker second-order MMR could increase the rate of orbital instability.
+We note that in the revised models of \citet{Izidoro2021}, the fraction of unstable planetary systems could reach 95\%.
+Moreover in some of their simulated planetary systems contained second-order MMRs.